Why is inclusion important?

 Virtual learning will allow any individual who does not want to interrupt their career or cannot afford to do so, juggle a full-time job, family duties and learning more easily.

 For live sessions, participants can join from any physical space connected to the internet.
-If something comes up, powerful virtual solutions like weConnect allow for session recording which can be watched at one´s convenience.
+If something comes up, powerful virtual solutions allow for session recording which can be watched at one´s convenience.
 Through its flexible nature, virtual and hybrid training can also happen in the evening, on weekends, during lunch breaks etc.

 Inclusivity can be enhanced by reducing training or tuition fees as other types of costs can be decreased significantly.
 That in turn, for an educational institution specifically, could even increase the number of scholarships.